rpalmore/TeamAllCaps/README.md

 [See it live on Heroku!](https://plauditapp.herokuapp.com)

-Guests can view the site using the following credentials -
+Guests can enter the site using the following credentials

 Username: plauditapp@gmail.com | Password: guest